mimblewimble/grin-rfcs/text/0002-grin-governance.md

 * **Sets overall direction and vision.** Values and philosophies.
 Steering towards use cases and targets.
 * **Sets priorities and plans releases.** Maintains high level planning, roadmaps, focus areas, decides on pace and the release schedule.
-* **Work on broader, cross-sectional issues.** What falls in-between sub-teams, taking a global view.
+* **Work on broader, cross-sectional issues.** What falls in-between teams, taking a global view.
-* **Adds and removes sub-teams.** While proposals for new sub-teams can come from anywhere, the core team is responsible to ensure structures are productive and make sense.
+* **Adds and removes teams.** While proposals for new teams can come from anywhere, the core team is responsible to ensure structures are productive and make sense.
-* **Appoints initial sub-team leadership.** Once a new sub-team is established, core appoints a leader that has the responsibility to grow the sub-team.
+* **Appoints initial team leadership.** Once a new team is established, core appoints a leader that has the responsibility to grow the team.
 * **Responsible for security.** Handles disclosures, vulnerabilities, audits, processes.
-* **Handles multi-sig keys and takes high level spending decisions.** Spending proposals can be made by anyone, and sub-teams can have their own own budgets to deal with as they please.
+* **Handles multi-sig keys and takes high level spending decisions.** Spending proposals can be made by anyone, and teams can have their own own budgets to deal with as they please.

 #### Organization & Processes